alisamao09/Miscellaneous-projects/README.md

 * Used Ardunio code to record data
 * Used Python and other Grasshopper components to construct a 3D visualization object corresponding to the changes of the real time data

-## Re-construct artworks by coding
+## Re-construct artworks by Python in Grasshopper
 * Re-created Manuel Barbadillo's artwork Typical Output by coding in Python component in Grasshopper